AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 * [applying rules conditionally by ad blocker type](#conditions-directive)
 * [content blocker specifying for rules applying in Safari](#safari-affinity-directive)

+> **Note**
+>
-> Please note that any mistake in a pre-processor directive will lead to AdGuard failing the filter update in the same way as if the filter URL was unavailable.
+> Any mistake in a pre-processor directive will lead to AdGuard failing the filter update in the same way as if the filter URL was unavailable.

 > Pre-processor directives can be used in the User Rules or in the custom filters.